 Bonano GmbH develops natural cosmetics products.
 In the following, we would like to provide you with information on the processing of personal data which is carried out within the context of the online services we provide.
 It is of great importance to us that we deal with personal information in a careful way.
 In the processing of your personal data, we of course comply with the statutory regulations and we take the protection of your data very seriously.
 You may print out this document or save it by making use of the usual functionality of your browser (usually File/Save to).
+You can also download and archive this document in PDF format by clicking here.
+To open the PDF file you need the free program Adobe Reader or similar programs that execute the PDF format.

 1. Point of contact